dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ## Kafka special case

 Here I use Kafka Producer health-check.
 It needs to have some special configuration.
-We don't want to wait long time to be able to say, is our Kafka connection working fine or not.
+We don't want to wait a long time to be able to say, is our Kafka connection working fine or not.
 So, our Kafka Producer configuration will look like:
 ```scala
 val configMap: Map[String, AnyRef] = Map(
   ProducerConfig.BOOTSTRAP_SERVERS_CONFIG -> "...",